Bookmark This Page || Make This My Homepage || Link To Us || Tell a Friend || Search

 What is CE Marking?

 The letters "CE" are an abbreviation for the French phrase "Conformité Européene" meaning European Conformity.
-CE Marking is a mandatory mark that is applied to products to identify the product as conforming to the essential requirements and/or performance levels of the relevant European Directives on health, safety and environment.
+A CE mark is a mandatory mark that is applied to products to identify the product as conforming to the essential requirements and/or performance levels of the relevant European Directives on health, safety and environment.
 Therefore, when a manufacturer affixes a CE mark to their product, they are declaring compliance with ALL RELEVANT European Directives.

 When Did It Start?